Council Tax - Privacy notice

 How you can access, update or correct your information

 As far as Taxation is concerned you will find us approaching you to review the data we hold.
 There is no set pattern but typically every year or so we will review aspects of the data we hold.

 The Data Protection Legislation allows you to find out what information is held about you, on paper and computer records.
 This is known as ‘right of subject access’ and applies to your Council Tax data along with all other personal records.
-For more information, please:
+For more information see our data protection page.

 If you wish to see a copy of your records you should contact the Data Protection Officer.
 You are entitled to receive a copy of our records free of charge, within a month.